firstbirdtech/backbone/README.md

 Akka to stream messages.
 This library currently is under active development, changes to the public API are still subject to change.

+**Attention: This library uses the commercial version of Akka.
+License fees may be incurred by usage of this library!**

 Backbone provides nice high-level API for consuming messages:

 ```scala